jasminacosta/jasminacosta.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 And that makes me happy.
 For it says that no matter how hard the world pushes against me, within me, there’s something stronger – something better, pushing right back. - Albert Camus

 The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion. - Albert Camus

+I think it's very healthy to spend time alone.
+You need to know how to be alone and not be defined by another person. ― Oscar Wilde